netxms/netxms-doc/admin/data-collection.rst

        instance names.
    * - Script
      - Script name
-     - Instance names are provided by script from script library.
+     - Instance names are provided by a script from script library.
 The script should return an array (with elements representing instance names) or a map (keys represent instance names and values represent user-readable description)